paker6808/taskmaster-pro/README.md

 - **Testing & Quality:** While not including a separate test project in this repo, the design emphasizes testability (dependencies injected via DI, MediatR handlers, clean layering).
 Static analysis and code reviews ensure quality.

 **Getting Started – Backend:** To run the API locally, you need .NET 9 SDK and SQL Server (or LocalDB).
 Key steps:
-1. **Configure:** Copy secrets.example.json to secrets.json in the project root in the `taskmaster-pro.WebApi` project and fill in your local credentials.
-Required keys include: JWT settings, reCAPTCHA secret, SMTP mail settings, Redis connection, STS Server URL, admin user password, Frontend:BaseUrl, and database connection string (ConnectionStrings:DefaultConnection).
+1. **Configure:** Copy secrets.example.json to secrets.json in the project root in the `taskmaster-pro.WebApi` project and fill in your local credentials. **See Admin Functionality below for local admin credentials and demo instructions.** Required keys include: JWT settings, reCAPTCHA secret, SMTP mail settings, Redis connection, STS Server URL, admin user password, Frontend:BaseUrl, and database connection string (ConnectionStrings:DefaultConnection).
 The example file contains placeholder values so you can run the project locally without exposing real secrets.
 - **Redis:** For local development, use `localhost:6379` (Docker Redis).
 - **Production:** Use your Upstash Redis TCP connection (format: **hostname:port,password=<token>,ssl=True,abortConnect=False**).
 This ensures distributed session support without publishing a new version of the app.
 - **Security note:** **Do not commit** `secrets.json` or any file containing real credentials.
 Keep production secrets in your host's secure configuration (App Service settings, environment variables, or a secret store). `secrets.example.json` should contain **placeholders only**.